Danny-NG-9999/Academic-and-Personal-Projects/Economic/Multi-Stage Credit Risk Modeling/README.md

 # Basel-Aligned Multi-Stage Credit Risk Modeling Framework: Development and Application (White-Box model)

+## Executive Summary
+This project develops a Basel-aligned multi-stage credit risk modeling framework using approximately 250,000 Lending Club loans originated between 2017 and 2018, with an independent 50,000-loan holdout dataset for validation.
+The framework estimates the three core credit risk parameters used in the Basel Internal Ratings-Based (IRB) approach—Probability of Default (PD), Loss Given Default (LGD), and Exposure at Default (EAD)—and combines them to calculate Expected Loss (EL) at both the loan and portfolio levels.

+The modeling architecture separates credit risk into its key components rather than treating it as a single prediction problem.
+A class-weighted logistic regression model estimates default probability, a two-stage LGD framework models recovery behaviour after default, and a regression-based Credit Conversion Factor (CCF) model estimates exposure at the point of default.
+Together, these models provide a transparent and interpretable framework for credit loss estimation.

+Model performance was strong and stable across both development and holdout datasets.
+The PD model achieved a ROC-AUC of 0.77, identifying approximately 72% of default events, while the LGD recovery model achieved a ROC-AUC of 0.72 and captured 84% of recoverable accounts.
+The EAD model explained approximately 35% of exposure variability, demonstrating solid predictive capability for exposure estimation.
+Holdout validation showed minimal performance deterioration, indicating strong generalization and limited evidence of overfitting.

+From a business perspective, the framework supports credit underwriting, portfolio monitoring, risk-based pricing, stress testing, capital planning, and expected credit loss estimation.
+By converting borrower-level characteristics into expected monetary losses through the Basel equation (EL = PD × LGD × EAD), the framework provides a practical and scalable solution for portfolio-level credit risk management.

+---

 ## Introduction
 In modern lending, accurately measuring credit risk is essential for making smart lending decisions, managing portfolios, allocating capital, and meeting regulatory standards.
 This repository contains a production-grade credit risk framework designed around the Basel Committee’s Internal Ratings-Based (IRB) guidelines.
 While standard credit models usually stop after predicting whether a borrower will default, this framework goes a step further.
 It uses an integrated, multi-stage pipeline to analyze the entire risk lifecycle by breaking credit risk down into three industry-standard metrics

 - **Probability of Default (PD):** A class-weighted model that calculates how likely a borrower is to default, using an optimized threshold (Youden's Index) to catch high-risk profiles early.
 - **Loss Given Default (LGD):** A conditional two-stage model that activates only when a default occurs.
 It first estimates the likelihood of recovering zero money, and then uses a continuous regressor to forecast the actual recovery rate.
 - **Exposure at Default (EAD):** A regression model that predicts exactly how much outstanding credit the borrower will owe at the moment they break their contract.By tying these three models together conditionally ($PD \times LGD \times EAD$), the system creates a comprehensive Expected Loss (EL) engine.
 This engine translates statistical probabilities into clear, real-world dollar loss projections across the loan portfolio.

+---

 ## Context & Data Framework
 This project develops and applies a Basel-aligned credit risk modeling framework using historical loan-level data from LendingClub, one of the largest peer-to-peer lending platforms in the United States.
 The analysis focuses on a specific portfolio vintage: loans originated between 2017 and 2018.
 This specific timeframe provides two distinct advantages for credit risk analysis: